Felix Emanuel Schelling

-Felix Emanuel Schelling (3 September 1858, in New Albany, Indiana – 15 December 1945) was a United States educator.
+Felix Emanuel Schelling (September 3, 1858, in New Albany, Indiana – December 15, 1945) was an American educator.

 Biography

 In 1881 he graduated from the University of Pennsylvania, where he received the degree of LL.B. in 1883 and that of A.M. in 1884, and of Litt.D. in 1903 and LL.D. in 1909.
 Beginning in 1893 he was John Welsh Centennial professor of English literature at the University of Pennsylvania.
 Schelling was a member of the National Institute of Arts and Letters, of the American Philosophical Society and of the Modern Language Association of America.